freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 260.1

 You can see the `VARCHAR` type there.
-You named that column `name`, I wanted it to be `username`.
+The `30` means the data in it can a max of 30 characters.
+You named that column `name`, it should have been `username`.
 Here's how you can rename a column:

 ```sql
 ALTER TABLE table_name RENAME COLUMN column_name TO new_name;